davidwilemski/Bus/README.md

 ##Dependencies

-- Requests
+- Tornado

 ##Installation

-If you don't have requests installed, install it! `pip install requests`
+If you don't have Tornado installed, install it! `pip install tornado`

 Move `bus.py` to `/usr/local/bin/` or `/usr/bin/` and rename it bus.
 Make sure you set `chmod +x bus` for it to execute.